Adaptive Approximate Policy Iteration: ANALYSIS

 \begin{remark} The problem dependent constant $\tilde{C}$ will in general depend on $d, \tmix, \mu_{\pi^*}, \mu_{\pi_k}$.
 Here, $d$ is the dimension of the representation (e.g. $|\cX||\cA|$ for the tabular case, or number of features for the linear value function case). \end{remark}

-\begin{remark} The requirement for the $\mu_{\pi^*}\otimes \pi^*$-norm and $\mu_{\pi^*}\otimes \pi_k$-norm has been shown to hold, for example, for linear value function approximation using the LSPE algorithm \citep{bertsekas1996temporal}, under Assumptions \ref{assum:linear_independent}-\ref{assumption:weighted-error} given in the Appendix; see Theorem 5.1 in \citet{lazic2019politex} for further details.
-Lemma~\ref{lemma:1} in the supplementary material shows that the requirement for $\ell_{\infty}$-norm can also be satisfied, for example, for linear value functions, under similar conditions. \end{remark} \begin{remark} The estimation error generally depends on the mismatch between distributions $\mu_{\pi_k}$ and $\mu_{\pi^*}$.
-With value functions linear in features $\phi(x, a) \in \mathbb R^d$, this mismatch depends on the spectra of matrices $ \mathbb E_{\nu}[\phi(x, a) \phi(x, a)^\top]$ for different distributions $\nu$, and need not scale in the number of state-action pairs. \end{remark}
+\begin{remark} The requirement for the $\mu_{\pi^*}\otimes \pi^*$-norm and $\mu_{\pi^*}\otimes \pi_k$-norm has been shown to hold, for example, with linear value function approximation using the LSPE algorithm \citep{bertsekas1996temporal}, under Assumptions \ref{assum:linear_independent}-\ref{assumption:weighted-error} given in the Appendix.
+Lemma~\ref{lemma:1} in the Appendix shows that the requirement for $\ell_{\infty}$-norm can also be satisfied, for example, with linear value functions, under similar conditions. \end{remark} \begin{remark} The estimation error generally depends on the mismatch between distributions $\mu_{\pi_k}$ and $\mu_{\pi^*}$.
+With value functions linear in features $\phi(x, a) \in \mathbb R^d$, this mismatch depends on the spectra of matrices $ \mathbb E_{\nu}[\phi(x, a) \phi(x, a)^\top]$ for different distributions $\nu$, and need not scale in the number of state-action pairs.
+See Assumption A4 in \cite{lazic2019politex} for a more detailed explanation. \end{remark}